We may earn commission from affiliate links →

 If you’re looking for waterfalls in Croatia, visiting the Krka waterfalls is a must.
 Yes, Plitvice Lakes gets way more attention, but Krka National Park has the larger waterfalls.
 It’s also easier to get to!

-The huge Krka waterfalls are located in Krka National Park and can easily be visited on a day trip from the major coastal cities in Dalmatia.
-The biggest and most famous waterfall is Skradinski Buk, a truly spectacular and not-to-be-missed waterfalls made up of no fewer than 17 cascades.
+The biggest and most famous waterfall is Skradinski Buk, a truly spectacular and not-to-be-missed waterfall with no fewer than 17 cascades.
 This is as picture-perfect as any waterfall gets.
 As with Plitvice Lakes, you cannot swim in the waterfalls here (new since 2021).

 The park has several educational walking paths and trails, pointing out the area’s history and wildlife.
 Over 200 different bird species call Krka National Park home.
 Keep your eyes open, and you might spot a golden eagle, griffon vulture, or peregrine falcon.
 Fortunate visitors could even catch a glimpse of river otters frolicking in the Krka River.

-Besides the hugely popular Skradinski Buk waterfall, you can visit a 14th-century medieval fortress on the Krka River.
-Alternatively, take a boat ride to the Krka Monastery on Visovac Island, somewhat reminiscent of Slovenia’s Lake Bled.
 The old mills on the Krka River have now been turned into a museum, and thanks to Emperor Franc Josef II, who erected a viewing post for his wife, you can easily admire the upper section of the waterfalls from there.

 Getting to Krka National Park is accessible from the old city of Sibenik, Split, or arriving by boat from Zadar or Skradin.
 Private transfers are also available from Zadar, Split, and all the major centers and are affordable.
-Krka National Park has a walking path that takes approximately 2 hours to navigate – including time for photos.

-Risnjak National Park
+4. Risnjak National Park

-If you’re looking to get away from it all and rekindle your connection with nature, head to Risnjak National Park, one of the least-known national parks in Croatia.
 You’ll find the limestone-formed valleys and rolling mountain ranges of Risnjak just 15 kilometers from the sea in the most mountainous part of Croatia.
 Yet, as wild as it may be, it’s still surprisingly accessible, situated off the main road that connects Rijeka and Zagreb.

 Want to hear the howl of a wild wolf?
 Have you ever seen a deer or lynx, the park’s most famous resident and namesake, or perhaps a brown bear?
-Risnjak National Park has an observatory that can be booked in the summer and a log cabin during winter, where you and your camera can become one with these wild animals.

-There are far too many activities to list for Risnjak National Park, although one that you won’t find in any other national park in Croatia is fly fishing.
-You can grab a fishing ticket and spend all day angling in the rich Kupa River waters, so pack your waders.
+You can grab a fishing ticket and spend all day angling in the rich Kupa River’s crystal-clear waters, so pack your waders.
 However, there are some restrictions on the tackle, and some fish species can only be taken when in season.
 Remember to check with the local authorities.

-Other popular things to do in Risnjak are hiking and rock climbing.
-Various trails traverse these rugged landscapes in the Dinaric Alps.
 Because the ridges are typically barren and rocky, the views are epic, stretching toward the horizon and taking in forested valleys, mountain summits, and imposing cliffs.
 For instance, you can hike to the 1,528-meter-high summit of Mount Risnjak, the highest point and namesake of the park.
 Needless to say, you’ll be blown away by the panorama.

 Risnjak National Park sits between the Adriatic climate and the continental climate.
 This means you can wander the park on a summer’s day at a comfortable 20°C. Winters, on the other hand, are often snowy and freezing cold.

-Located near the Velebit Mountains and Zadar, Paklenica National Park consists of two torrent gorges, Velika (Big) Paklenica and Mala (Small) Paklenica, which run parallel to one another.
 This wilderness of barren mountains, pine forests, and deep-cut canyons lies within easy reach for most tourists in Croatia.
-The park is a great day trip from many of the Adriatic coastal towns, and it also makes for a perfect place to spend a few days away from the busy coastline.
+The park is a great day trip from many of the Adriatic Sea coastal towns, and it also makes for a perfect place to spend a few days away from the busy Dalmatian coast,

 Do pack your comfortable shoes if you plan to visit this national park, though.
 With 150 kilometers of trails and paths to explore, you’ll need them.
 The various courses suit everyone, from those who like a slow, easy walk to avid and experienced trekkers.

-Paklenica National Park is not just for hikers; it also attracts rock climbers, mountaineers, and spelunkers.
-There are several challenging ascents as well as caves to be explored.
 If you’re up to walking two hours along a mountain trail, you can take a guided tour of the Manita Peć Cave.
-This cave is 175-meters-long and is divided into two halls filled with gorgeous stalagmites and stalactites.
+This cave is 175 meters long and is divided into two halls filled with gorgeous stalagmites and stalactites.

 All that natural variety does not only attract people but many different animals, too.
 Besides more than 1,000 plant species, the park is home to countless birds, including eagles, falcons, and even brown bears (which, must be said, are a rare sight).

-Sjeverni Velebit National Park
+6. Sjeverni Velebit National Park

 If you want an active holiday, then you should head to Sjeverni Velebit National Park, also known in English as Northern Velebit National Park.
 The Velebit Mountains divide the Adriatic coast from the continental part of Croatia.
-These mountains are home to two national parks: Sjeverni Velebit and the above-mentioned Paklenica.
-The Velebit makes for a gorgeous photo backdrop, often looking like a fake Hollywood movie backdrop.

-Established in 1967, this botanical reserve lies near the Zavižan Mountain Hut, which is Croatia’s oldest high-altitude weather station.
 Almost 1,500 meters above sea level, the garden has around 300 different plant species, showcasing these mountains’ biodiversity.
 The garden is also the starting point of many hiking trails leading up to three nearby mountain summits, Velika Kosa, Balinovac, and Veliki Zavižan.

 Additionally, for a truly unique holiday experience, the park offers an evening stargazing program.
 The program is called Stars above Zavižan, and for less than 20 euros, you’ll be driven to the Zavižan area and be taken on a night walk for a full hour of stargazing with a guide.

-Kornati Islands National Park
+7. Kornati National Park

-Kornati National Park is possibly the most extraordinary of Croatia’s national parks, an archipelago of the most densely grouped islands in the Mediterranean.
 Consisting of 89 islands, islets, and reefs along 238 kilometers of coastline, it’s marine heaven.
-You’ll definitely want to make sure you find time in your itinerary while on holiday in Croatia to sail along the nautical paradise that is Kornati National Park.
-We promise!
+You’ll definitely want to make sure you find as much time in your itinerary as possible while on holiday in Croatia to sail along the nautical paradise that is Kornati National Park.
+I promise!
 It’ll be a trip you won’t soon forget.

-If you plan to sail through the national park yourself, you will need to purchase a permit, the proceeds of which go to the park’s protection, maintenance, and promotion.
-Alternatively, day tours of Kornati National Park can be arranged in many places, including from Zadar with us!
+Alternatively, Kornati National Park day tours can be arranged in many places, including from Zadar with us!
 Note that unless you have your own boat, the only way to visit the park is by organizing a boat excursion.
 (Additionally, some areas are so vulnerable that visitors aren’t allowed to go there.)

-Pack your snorkel and mask, as no visit to the national park, would be complete without peering into the sea and marveling at what’s below the water’s surface.
+Pack your snorkel and mask, as no visit to the national park would be complete without peering into the sea and marveling at what’s below the water’s surface.
 If you are a diver, you might like to arrange a driving tour in one of the nine designated scuba diving areas within Kornati National Park.

 If you’re all about eco-tourism, few places are better destinations for you to visit than the Kornati Islands.
 The landscapes are as pristine as you’ll find them anywhere in Europe.
 Locals operate virtually all tours, often fishermen who return to their primary profession after the busy tourist season.

-Brijuni National Park
+8. Brijuni National Park

 It was on Veliki Brijun Island that over 200 dinosaur footprints were discovered.
 Another claim to fame is that the island was the home of Tito, Yugoslavia’s leader after World War II, for a while.
 He had his own zoo, which is now a safari park, one of the island’s main attractions.